 A short history of the five factors

-The current edition of the Stanford-Binet — the SB5, published in 2003 by Gale Roid — is built on a model of cognitive ability called the Cattell–Horn–Carroll model, after Raymond Cattell, John Horn, and John Carroll.
-Carroll spent thirty years compiling a meta-analysis of every cognitive ability test ever published, ran factor analyses on the combined data, and produced what is now the dominant theoretical map of human cognition: a hierarchy of more than seventy narrow abilities, ten broad abilities, and one general factor at the top.
+The current edition of the Stanford-Binet — the SB5, published in 2003 by Gale Roid — is built on a model of cognitive ability called the Cattell–Horn–Carroll (CHC) model, developed through the work of Raymond Cattell, John Horn, and John Carroll.
+Carroll synthesized decades of psychometric research by analyzing large numbers of cognitive ability studies using factor analysis, producing a hierarchical model of human cognition that includes more than seventy narrow abilities and a general factor (g) at the top.

 The five factors, one by one